mmendelson222/geocaching-fizzy/README.md

  * Difficulty/Terrain grid.
 Click on a square for a list of all caches found with that DT rating.
  * Finds by day Calendar.
 Click on day for a list of your finds on that date, through the years.
  * Jasmer grid, which gives you all finds organized by the month the geocache was placed.
+ * Geocaches sorted by Owner
+ * ANY of the above can be filtered by either year found, or geocache type.
+A count of currently shown caches is displayed.
- * Avenged DNF's, a simple list of all finds for which you previously posted a "Didn't find" log entry.  (no grid)
+ * Avenged DNF's (not filtered), a simple list of all finds for which you previously posted a "Didn't find" log entry.  (no grid)

 ![screen shot](https://raw.githubusercontent.com/mmendelson222/geocaching-fizzy/master/images/fizzy.png)